ARM-software/vscode-device-manager/README.md

     Alternatively, you can click the **Add Device** button ![Add Device button](./docs/images/add-device-button.png) and select your device in the drop-down list that displays at the top of the window.

-    Your device is now ready to be used for flashing and debugging.
+    Your device is now ready to be used to run and debug a project.

 If you need to add more devices, click the **Add Device** icon ![Add Device icon](./docs/images/add-device-icon.png) in the top right corner.